markleds/ShutTheBox/docs/wireframe.md

 1. Overview of the project and the goals of your game.
 2. Your approach - what problems did you need to solve to make your app work and how did you work through them?
 3. Challenges - What challenges did you face?
+Responsive design - getting everything styled to look right on both large and small screens using media queries Getting all of the event listeners to fire at the right times. turning them on and off depending on the which popup was displayed
+Figuring out how to correctly iterate through the number line adding and removing classes and when and how to check to see if you have won.
-4. Victories - Which aspects do you feel that you did well in the project?
+4. Victories - Which aspects do you feel that you did well in the project? design & style functionality

 5. 3 Lines of Code - Do you have any interesting implementations you want to share?